A Penalty Method for Rank Minimization Problems in Symmetric Matrices

 In the approximated problem, the objective is to find a matrix with the minimal nuclear norm

 The nuclear norm is convex and continuous.
 Many algorithms have been developed previously to find the optimal solution to the nuclear norm minimization problem, including interior point methods \cite{vandenberghe6}, singular value thresholding \cite{candes1}, Augmented Lagrangian method \cite{lin2010augmented}, proximal gradient method \cite{liu2012implementable}, subspace selection method \cite{hsieh2014nuclear}, reweighting methods~\cite{mFazel2012}, and so on.
 These methods have been shown to be efficient and robust in solving large scale nuclear norm minimization problems in some applications.
 Previous works provided some explanation for the good performance for convex approximation by showing that nuclear norm minimization and rank minimization is equivalent under certain assumptions.
-Recht \cite{recht2} presented a version of the restricted isometry property for a rank minimization problem.
+Recht et al.~\cite{recht2} presented a version of the restricted isometry property for a rank minimization problem.
 Under such a property the solution to the original rank minimization problem can be exactly recovered by solving the nuclear norm minimization problem.
 However, these properties are too strong and hard to validate, and the equivalence result cannot be extended to the general case.
 Zhang et al.~\cite{zhang2013counterexample} gave a counterexample in which the nuclear norm fails to find the matrix with the minimal rank.

 In this paper, we focus on the case of symmetric matrices~$X$.
 Let $\mathbb{S}^n$ denote the set of symmetric $n \times n$ matrices, and $\mathbb{S}^n_+$ denote the cone of $n\times n$ symmetric positive semidefinite matrices.
 The set $\mathcal{C}$ is taken to be the intersection of~$\mathbb{S}^n_+$ with another convex set, taken to be an affine manifold in our computational testing.
 Unless otherwise stated, the norms we use are the Euclidean 2-norm for vectors and the Frobenius norm for matrices.

 To improve the performance of the nuclear norm minimization scheme in the case of symmetric positive semidefinite matrices, a reweighted nuclear norm heuristic was put forward by Mohan et al.~\cite{mohan2010reweighted}.
 In each iteration of the heuristic a reweighted nuclear norm minimization problem is solved, which takes the form: